Menu

 And just as diverse as the landscape are the short walks you can find here.

-I’ve kept to short hikes for this list, and by short I mean hikes less than 5km, making most of these walks family-friendly.
 There are some longer bush walks on the Sunshine Coast too, if you want to do more than 5km.

 I’ve split the walks into:

-NORTHERN SUNSHINE COAST (NOOSA, COOLUM)
+NORTHERN SUNSHINE COAST WALKS (NOOSA TO COOLUM)

 BASIC TRAIL INFO

-Possibly the most popular walk on the Sunshine Coast, and rightly so, it is a beautiful part of the coast.
+The coastal track is possibly the most popular walk on the Sunshine Coast, and rightly so, it is a beautiful part of the coast.

 Noosa Coastal Walk, Noosa National Park